 On May 25, 2021, the Company and Parent Company, executed a deed of assignment whereas the latter hereby assigns, transfers, and conveys a parcel of land located in Brgy.
 Armenia, Tarlac City, Tarlac to the former, absolutely, and free from all liens and/or encumbrances, valued at P4.87 million in consideration for the issuance of Company's shares upon approval of the SEC of the Company's application for the increase in authorized share capital.
 On the same date, the Company and CST1 executed a deed of assignment whereas the latter hereby assigns, transfers, and conveys several parcels of land located in Brgy.
-Armenia, Tarlac City, Tarlac to the former, absolutely, and free from all liens and/or encumbrances valued at P229.68 million in consideration for the issuance of Company's shares upon approval of the SEC of the Company's application for the increase in authorized share capital (Note 14).
+Armenia, Tarlac City, Tarlac to the former, absolutely, and free from all liens and/or encumbrances valued at P229.68 million in consideration for the increase in authorized share capital (Note 14).
 These parcels of land are recognized with reference to its fair value.
 The approval of the increase in the authorized share capital was obtained from the SEC on October 12, 2021.
 The actual transfer and registration of the parcels of land to the Company's name were finalized on October 27, 2021.

-In 2022, the Company executed a deed of absolute sale with Citicore Solar Bulacan, Inc. (CSBI) (formerly Bulacan Solar Energy Corporation) and Citicore Solar South Cotabato, Inc. (CSSCI) (formerly nv vogt Philippine Solar Energy One, Inc.), entities under common control, for the purchase of several parcels of land located in San Ildefonso, Bulacan and Brgy.
-Centrala, Suralla, South Cotabato for a total consideration of P1.75 billion and P753.80 million, respectively (Note 12).
+In 2022, the Company executed a deed of absolute sale with Citicore Solar Bulacan, Inc. (CSBI) and Citicore Solar South Cotabato, Inc. (CSSCI), entities under common control, for the purchase of several parcels of land located in San Ildefonso, Bulacan and Brgy.
+Centrala, Suralla, South Cotabato for a total consideration of P1.75 billion and P753.80 million, respectively (Note 11).

-The proceeds from the P4.5 billion bonds which the Company raised in February 2023 (Note 11) were used to acquire parcels of land from multiple land-owners spread across the three barangays in Tuy, Batangas, namely: Brgy, Lumbangan, Brgy.
+The proceeds from the P4.5 billion bonds which the Company raised in February 2023 (Note 10) were used to acquire parcels of land from multiple land-owners spread across the three barangays in Tuy, Batangas, namely: Brgy, Lumbangan, Brgy.
 Luntal, and Brgy.
 Bolbok.
 Additional acquisitions were also made in Arayat, Pampanga, Mexico, Pampanga and Pangasinan.
 These parcels of land are ideal for utility scale solar power plants due to proximity to the National Grid Corporation of the Philippines (NGCP) substation and proven solar irradiance resources.
 The cost of acquisition, taxes and other land related expenses were capitalized as part of investment properties.
-These parcels of land were subsequently leased out to its related parties (Note 12).
+These parcels of land were subsequently leased out to its related parties (Note 11).